 The Law: the foundation of our Privacy Requirements.

 Privacy laws have not changed significantly over the years.
 The main challenge with the legislation is that it was designed before smartphones and social media.
 While the law is black and white, when it comes to keeping pace with technology, there is a lot of gray.
-For example the difference between what is ‘public’ versus what is publically available.
-The legislation speaks to publicly available information, but just because someone’s social media profile is publically available, it does not mean that the information can be used by businesses.
+For example the difference between what is ‘public’ versus what is publicly available.
+The legislation speaks to publicly available information, but just because someone’s social media profile is publicly available, it does not mean that the information can be used by businesses.
 This is an ongoing balancing act when providing guidance on privacy matters, especially in the context of people who willingly make their private lives public.